AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/group-success-dashboard.md

 Group Success Dashboard offers the following:

-* **Simplifies learner progress tracking**: The Group Success Dashboard provides a user-friendly, real-time view of learner data, reducing the need for Excel-based transcripts.
+* **Simplifies learner progress tracking**: The Group Success Dashboard provides a user-friendly, real time view of learner data, reducing the need for Excel-based transcripts.
 Managers and administrators can quickly view learner enrollments and course progress to support key scenarios such as:

    * **Performance review readiness**: Managers can assess course progress for team members ahead of appraisal cycles.
    * **Compliance monitoring**: Identify learners who haven't completed mandatory trainings.